 - If the above method doesn’t help you in fixing the issue turn on Windows 10 PC, then try the next solutions.

 4. Troubleshoot the Problem

 - At first click on the search icon and type Command Prompt.

-- Once the best-matched result appears, right-click on it & choose Run as > administrator. > - If UAC prompt appears up, hit Yes to permit the access. > - This command identifies the device which has lastly woke your system.
+- Once the best-matched result appears, right-click on it & choose Run as administrator.

+- If the UAC prompt appears up, hit Yes to permit the access.

+- This command identifies the device which has lastly woke your system.

 - This command finds all those devices which are proficient enough to wake up the system.

 - Now from the list, recognize the faulty device then run the Below code to disable the corrupted device.